-7.13 The Secretariat may edit any question provided the person asking the question is consulted about any alteration.
+7.12 The Secretariat may edit any question or statement provided the person asking the question or statement is consulted about any alteration.

-- 7.14 The Secretariat will enter each question received in a book open to public inspection and will within two working days send a copy of the question to the Panel or the nominated respondent.
-In addition, a copy of all questions and responses will be published on the Panel's website and added as an annex to the meeting's minutes. - 7.15 Two minutes are allowed to the Questioner to read or explain each submitted question or statement. - 7.16 If a questioner who has submitted a written question is unable to be present at a Panel meeting, the Panel shall provide a written response.
+- 7.13 The Secretariat will enter each question or statement received in a book open to public inspection and will within two working days send a copy to the Panel or the nominated respondent.
+In addition, a copy of all questions, statements and responses will be published on the Panel's website and added as an annex to the meeting's minutes. - 7.14 Two minutes are allowed to the Questioner to read or explain each submitted question or statement. - 7.15 If a questioner who has submitted a written question or statement is unable to be present at a Panel meeting, the Panel shall provide a written response.
 Where possible, the written response will be available for public inspection at the meeting.
-However, where this is not possible, a written response will be sent to the questioner within ten days of the meeting. - 7.17 A questioner who has put a question in person may also put one supplementary question without notice to the member who has replied to his or her original question.
-A supplementary question must arise directly out of the original question or the reply and be directed to clarifying the reply.
-The Chairperson may reject a supplementary question on any of the grounds in paragraph 7.12 above.
-One minute is allowed for putting a supplementary question. - 7.18 An answer can take any of the following forms: - (a) a direct oral answer; - (b) a reference to a publicly available document if it answers the question; - (c) if it would not be practicable or appropriate to answer a question orally the member will supply a written answer to the questioner within 10 days. - 7.19 The person asked the question may refuse to answer but must give his or her reasons for doing so. - 7.20 Any questions not fully answered at the end of the allotted period will be answered in writing within ten days and published on the Panel's website.
+However, where this is not possible, a written response will be sent to the questioner within ten days of the meeting. - 7.16 A questioner who has put a question or made a statement in person may also put one supplementary question without notice to the member who has replied to his or her original question or statement.
+A supplementary question must arise directly out of the original question, statement or the reply and be directed to clarifying the reply.
+The Chairperson may reject a supplementary question on any of the grounds in paragraph 7.11 above.
+One minute is allowed for putting a supplementary question. - 7.17 An answer can take any of the following forms: - (a) a direct oral answer; - (b) a reference to a publicly available document if it answers the question; - (c) if it would not be practicable or appropriate to answer a question orally the member will supply a written answer to the questioner within 10 days. - 7.18 The person asked the question may refuse to answer but must give his or her reasons for doing so. - 7.19 Any questions not fully answered at the end of the allotted period will be answered in writing within ten days and published on the Panel's website.